plane-watch/pw-silhouettes/README.md

 The eventual idea is to have a CI/CD workflow that uses ImageMagick or similar to iterate through these files and rasterise into a spritesheet.

+## Directories

+The "Output" directory is automatically populated by the "Export SVGs to PNGs" action.

+The "Source SVGs" directory is where the source files go.

 ## File format

 All silhouettes are stored as SVG files (Inkscape-native).